 - Incredible Companion

 - Side by Side

 - Specialized Companion

-- Ranger: While the Ranger doesn't get feats which improve their Animal Companion as early as the Druid, they get more feat options, and can do more with their companion thant the Druid can.
-Companion's Cry allows the Ranger to give their companion an additional action (at the expense of another one of the Ranger's actions), allowing you to rely more on your companion as your primary combat option rather than simple as an extension of your own martial capabilities.
+: While the Ranger doesn't get feats which improve their Animal Companion as early as the Druid, they get more feat options, and can do more with their companion than the Druid can.
+The Ranger's Animal Companion feat allows the Ranger to apply Hunter's Edge, which can add considerably to the companion's capabilities.
+Companion's Cry allows the Ranger to give their companion an additional action (at the expense of another one of the Ranger's actions), allowing you to rely more on your companion as your primary combat option rather than simply as an extension of your own martial capabilities.